-Celebrate Mexican Culture:
+Celebrate Mexican Culture

-Origins and History of Cinco de Mayo:
+Origins and History of Cinco de Mayo

+So what exactly happened to spur the conflict between Mexico and France?
 In 1861 Mexico was facing a severe economic crisis and President Benito Juarez decided to temporarily stop payment on external debt in order to deal with the internal financial situation.
 The countries Mexico was in debt to, Spain, England and France, were concerned about their payments and sent a delegation to Mexico to assess the situation.
 Juarez was able to resolve the issue with Spain and Britain diplomatically, and they withdrew.
 The French, however, had other plans.

 Napoleon III, realizing the strategic importance of Mexico as a neighbor to the growing power of the United States, decided it would be useful to make Mexico into an empire that he could control.

 The French military were confident they would be able to overcome the Mexicans without undue difficulty, but were surprised in Puebla, when a much smaller battalion of Mexican soldiers, led by General Ignacio Zaragoza were able to defeat them on May 5th, 1862.